-Over sixty percent of businesses market their services and product with an explainer video.
-An explainer video is usually a short animation that explains a business idea, service, or product in a clear, concise, and compelling manner to generate sales.
+Over seventy percent of businesses market their services and product with an explainer video.
+An explainer video is usually a short animation that explains a business idea, service, or product in a clear, concise, and compelling§ manner to generate sales.
 Profitable explainer videos come with a compelling script.
-No two explainer videos are alike; however, there is a general formula to follow to ensure the success of your explainer video template.
+No two wl-thing”>explainer videos are alike; however, there is a general formula to follow to ensure the success of your explainer video template.

 For instance, perhaps you are selling an article writing service.
 Your protagonist should be an overwhelmed client or SEO firm, and you are the antagonist that solves the problem.
 In this example you might have a script that starts out like this: